-Last weekend, Microsoft released an app that looks to bring customization to the Surface Pro 3 pen.
-In preparation of this app, the company rolled out a firmware update first.
-This made the device ready for a forthcoming app and allow users calibrate and customize the stylus.
-The app is now live in the Windows Store by the name Surface Hub.
-Previously, there were issues reported about of having to apply too much pressure for strokes to be registered on screen.
+Last weekend, Microsoft released an app that looks to bring customization to the Surface Pro pen.
+In preparation for this app, the company rolled out a firmware update first.
+This made the device ready for a forthcoming app and allow users to calibrate and customize the stylus.
+The app is now live in the Windows Store by the name Surface app.
+Previously, there were issues reported about having to apply too much pressure for strokes to be registered on screen.

-Surface Hub app is built on a recent Surface Pro 3 update intends to improve the pen sensitivity.
-The app however, appears extremely basic in function.
-It enable a user to
+Surface app is built on a recent Surface Pro update that intends to improve pen sensitivity.
+The app, however, appears extremely basic in function.
+It enables a user to

 - Adjust the sensitivity curve of the pen

 - Change the behavior of the launch button at the top of the pen.

 Adjusts Pressure Sensitivity

 With the app, a Surface Pro user can adjust the pen pressure sensitivity via a slider bar and then testing the configuration inside the app.